madni-coder/madni-prayer-prod/stories.md

 ## 3. Prayer Times

--   As a user, I want the app to auto-detect my location and show 5 daily prayer times.
+-   As a user, I want the app to auto-detect my colony and show 5 daily prayer times.

     -   **Acceptance Criteria:**
-        -   Location is auto-detected (with permission).
+        -   Colony is auto-detected (with permission).
-        -   5 daily prayer times are shown for detected location.
+        -   5 daily prayer times are shown for detected colony.
     -   **Status:** ⬜ Not Done

 -   As a user, I want to enable/disable Azan alerts for each prayer.